-Annual perspective
+^{}Annual perspective

-b) Exposure to liquidity risk and financing needs at Financial Group level, bearing in mind legal, regulatory and operational limitations and the transferability of liquidity
+b) Exposure to liquidity risk and financing needs at Institution level, bearing in mind legal, regulatory and operational limitations and the transferability of liquidity

-The Financial Group's exposure to liquidity risk and its financing needs are based on the principle of decentralized and independent management of liquidity (including the Financial Group or any of its associated entities), so as to avoid dependencies or subsidies and eventual contagion due to crisis.
-At all times they take into account the legal, regulatory and operational limitations on the transferability of liquidity of the applicable rules in setting the liquidity risk policies of the Financial Group, including the regimes for admission of liabilities and investments for liability transactions in Foreign Currency of Banxico, operating rules of the payment systems, risk diversification in the performance of liability operation specified by the Provisions, among others.
+The Institution exposure to liquidity risk and its financing needs are based on the principle of decentralized and independent management of liquidity (including the Institution or any of its associated entities), so as to avoid dependencies or subsidies and eventual contagion due to crisis.
+At all times they take into account the legal, regulatory and operational limitations on the transferability of liquidity of the applicable rules in setting the liquidity risk policies of the Institution, including the regimes for admission of liabilities and investments for liability transactions in Foreign Currency of Banxico, operating rules of the payment systems, risk diversification in the performance of liability operation specified by the Provisions, among others.